-Ten Ways To Cut Costs On Moving Expenses
+Moving Tips to Cut Costs on Moving Expenses

 Get Multiple Quotes

-If you think that you are going to use a moving company, you need to get several quotes before you decide.
+If you think that you will use a moving company, you need to get several quotes before you decide.
 Another one of the best moving tips is to get three quotes.
 Three quotes are a great number to give you a sense of how much your move will cost and whether or not you should simply do it yourself.
 While this may seem like a lot of quotes, you want to make sure that you get the best deal.

 One way to save over half of the cost of a local move is to simply pack your own belongings instead of having the moving company do it.
-I was recently quoted over $1,500 in boxes and packing fees alone for my 30 mile local move for the approximate 8,000 pounds of household items and furniture I wanted moved.
+I was recently quoted over $1,500 in boxes and packing fees alone for my 30-mile local move for the approximate 8,000 pounds of household items and furniture I wanted to be moved.

 Bribe Your Friends